New Mexico LLC Requirements

 For high-income individuals, sometimes a corporation is the better option.
 This is because the corporate taxation level is 21%.
 Although LLCs are not taxed directly, the profits and losses are passed to owners.
 This means owners will pay tax at their own personal tax rate, which can be higher than that of the corporate tax.
 Despite this, LLCs are allowed to elect taxation, which means forming a corporation and adhering to corporate rules may not be necessary.

 Working with a lawyer to form an LLC in New Mexico can help to ensure that you remain in compliance.
 Although there is no annual fee or report, forming an LLC does require a lot of different steps and paperwork.
-By working with a lawyer you can understand what you need and do so quickly, without delay.
+By working with a lawyer you can understand what you need and do, without unnecessary delays.
+If you are ready to form your New Mexico LLC and have questions, feel free to reach us through our contact form or call +1 (307) 683-0983.
+Our team of experienced paralegals is available to assist you in navigating the process.